MileHacker Logo

 Beaches & Wildlife

 Ilha do Cabo (Ilha de Luanda) offers scenic ocean views and numerous beaches, providing a natural escape within the city's reach.
-Kissama National Park, 70-100 km south, offers opportunities for wildlife viewing, including elephants, giraffes, zebras, and various antelope species.
+Kissama National Park, 70-100 km south, presents opportunities for wildlife viewing, including elephants, giraffes, zebras, and various antelope species.
 Day trips are popular.

 Coastal & Safari Highlights